david-walters/Milestone-3-broken/README.md

    and `"deploy": "gh-pages -d build",`
 10. Created and deployed the app into the gh-pages branch using the `npm run deploy` command.
 11. Went into 'Settings' on my repository page in GitHub.
-12. Selected the 'gh-pages branch' option under the 'GitHub Pages' section.
+12. Selected the 'gh-pages' branch option under the 'GitHub Pages' section.
 13. Opened the provided link to my website in a new tab.

+Here are the links to the final outcome of the website and to my repository.

 ### Live Website Link